OS2Valghalla/OS2valghalla-3-documentation/docs/source/new-municipality/index.rst

 Styling
 -----------
 To change to logo of each municipality go to Administration -> Web -> Contact information an upload a svg file.
-This file will then be used as a the logo for both the internal and external application.
+This file will then be used as a the logo for the external application.